-Goal 4: Lead the state in a comprehensive and interdisciplinary approach to coastal and ocean science by valuing and integrating broader knowledge sources to enhance the understanding of OPC's areas of research.
+Goal 4: Lead the state in a comprehensive and interdisciplinary approach to coastal and ocean science through intentional investments in research and monitoring that value and integrate broader knowledge sources.

-The scientific workforce in the nation currently does not adequately represent the demographic diversity of the general population.
-This representation reflects a broader, systemic approach to the field of science that has historically excluded Traditional Ecological Knowledge (TEK), lived experiences, and additional forms of cultural knowledge.
-OPC acknowledges a need to expand science sources to adequately address the scientific needs and goals of California Native American tribes and communities, coastal communities experiencing environmental injustices, and communities that are historically underrepresented in the field of ocean and coastal science.
-As laid out in the following objectives and strategies in Goal 4, OPC commits to supporting science that enhances the experiences, needs, and understandings of California communities.
+The nation's current scientific workforce does not adequately represent the demographic diversity of the general population, and subsequently, does not adequately reflect the diversity of knowledge.
+This results in a broad, systemic exclusion of Traditional Ecological Knowledge (TEK), lived experiences, and additional forms of cultural knowledge in the scientific field, workforce, and in agency decisions informed by science and research.
+OPC acknowledges a need to expand sources of science and scholarship to adequately address the scientific needs and goals of California Native American tribes and communities, coastal communities experiencing environmental injustices, and communities that are underrepresented in the field of ocean and coastal science.
+As laid out in the following objectives and strategies in Goal 4, OPC commits to supporting science that enhances the experiences, needs, and understanding of California communities.

 OPC advances scientific monitoring, research and analysis to ensure that management, policy and funding decisions are informed by the best available science, including tribal expertise and TEK.
 OPC's ability to lead on science and science-informed policies is based on partnerships with the academic and research communities, within California and beyond, which includes California's two Sea Grant Programs and OPC's Science Advisory Team (OPC SAT).
-The OPC SAT, which is administered by OPC's non-profit partner California Ocean Science Trust (OST), is a working group of more than 20 interdisciplinary scientific experts that serves to provide foundational scientific guidance to advance OPC's strategic priorities.
-This body informs OPC's policy and management decisions.
+The OPC SAT, which is administered by OPC's non-profit partner California Ocean Science Trust (OST), is a working group of more than 20 interdisciplinary scientific experts, that provides foundational scientific guidance to advance OPC's strategic priorities.
+This body informs OPC's policy and management decisions, and in 2021, produced reports to address issues related to MPAs, ocean acidification, and microplastics.